JasonGrace2282/manim-forge/README.md

 # Manim-Forge
 Some parts of the python library [Manim](https://www.manim.community) need to be executed fast.
 This library contains code for these computations, but written in Rust to improve speed.
+This is an offshoot of [ManimCommunity/manim#3808](https://github.com/ManimCommunity/manim/pull/3808).

+Note that not everything is rewritten in Rust, but only the parts that are called extremely frequently.

 ## Usage
 First, [install manim](https://docs.manim.community/en/stable/installation.html).